Article | REF: TRP4034 V1

 INTRODUCTION

-For more than half a century, the structures of transport aircraft have been mainly skinned and even self-supporting.
+For more than half a century, the structures of transport aircraft have mainly been coated and even self-supporting hulls.
 This naturally applies to the main wing box, which is the wing's load-bearing element.
 Schematically, this box is made up of a front spar – on which the aerodynamic surfaces of the leading edge are supported, which are usually mobile –, a rear spar – supporting the flaps and ailerons –, connected by the upper and lower panels.
 These last two panels –– constitute both the upper and lower soles of the wing box, and the aerodynamic surfaces that generate most of the wing's lift.

 In addition to its major structural and aerodynamic role, the volume of the box also acts as the main fuel tank.
 This volumetric characteristic, derived from the structural and aerodynamic thickness of the wing, holds great promise for future architectures such as the flying wing, where the available space can be used for the payload.